jlrastrol/Api-Rest-Flask/README.md

 # Api-Rest-Flask
-API REST con 4 endpoints con operaciones matemáticas sobre listas.
+REST API with 4 endpoints with mathematical operations on lists.
 ## Installation
 You can install the dependencies using the following command: